bakrianoo/fastapi-ignite/DEVELOPER-GUIDE.md

 ## Caching

-Rankyx  FastAPI Boilerplate  supports multiple cache backends that can be configured through environment variables or configuration files.
+FastAPI-Ignite FastAPI Boilerplate supports multiple cache backends that can be configured through environment variables or configuration files.
 For detailed information on caching, see [Cache Documentation](docs/cache.md).

 ### Available Cache Backends